top of page

 FREQUENTLY ASKED QUESTIONS

-If you've not found the sound you're looking for in my portfolio, I do offer test mixes for peace of mind.
+Yes, I offer test mixes if you haven’t found the sound you’re looking for in my portfolio.
 I can mix between 30 seconds to 1 minute of music for an upfront fee of £50.
-If you choose to hire me, this is deducted from the total fee for the project.
+If you choose to hire me, this fee is deducted from the total project cost.

 • 3.
 We have a very specific sound in mind.
 How do we know you're the right guy for us?